-A law was quietly passed in the UK last week providing consumers with the ‘right to repair’ electrical appliances.
+A law was quietly passed in the UK in 2021 providing consumers with the ‘right to repair’ electrical appliances.
 Manufacturers are now required to supply spare parts for goods, such as washing machines, televisions and dishwashers.
 You can read about it here.

 This new legislation aims to tackle the 1.5 million tons of electrical waste generated in the UK each year.
 For perspective, that is the equivalent weight of 3 million average sized cars.
 Just in the UK.
 Every.
 Single.
 Year.